 The claim is a single long sentence.
 The writing instrument claim above has one period at the end of the sentence.
 Everything else is separated by semicolons and commas.

 A means-plus-function limitation is a way to claim multiple embodiments described in a patent application very quickly.
 Read more about it in MPEP Section 2181.
 It is not a favored approach but in very limited circumstances, in my opinion, it is a useful tool for a patent attorney.

 For example, if the patent application described multiple ways of attaching a part to a base, the various ways of attachment can be claimed as a “means for attaching a part to a base”.
 By doing this, the phrase is broad enough to encompass all ways of attaching the part to the base described in the patent application.
 This may appear to be a favored approach for claiming an invention.

-However, means-plus-function limitations are problematic because they require the patent drafter to specifically set up the patent claim and the patent specification to support the means plus function limitation.
-The specification must explain the function and link the structure or steps that achieves the function.
+However, means-plus-function limitations are problematic because they require the patent drafter to specifically set up the patent claim and the patent specification to support the means-plus-function limitation.
+The specification must explain the function and link the structure or steps that achieve the function.
 See MPEP Section 2181.
 Otherwise, the patent claim may be invalid during litigation.

 Although the claims fees are higher to claim each individual way of attaching the part to the base, that would be a lot less expensive than litigating the validity of the claim because of the means-plus-function limitation.